zjykzj/zjykzj/profile.md

 ## About ME

 I am a computer vision development engineer.
-I am currently focusing on the development and deployment of edge image search engine, including the identification of vegetables, fruits, dry goods and snacks, nd model deployment on NPU development board.
+I am currently focusing on the development and deployment of edge image search engine, including the identification of vegetables, fruits, dry goods and snacks, and model deployment on NPU development board.

 ## Educations